stellasylee/Music-Wordcloud-r-Shiny-app/README.md

   * Range of rankings in the Billboard Yearly Chart (1 - 100)
 from the dataset.

-The user is also allowed to change
-  * Minimum word frequency to be on word cloud
-  * Maximum number of words in the word cloud

 2. Barplot of 20 most frequent words within decades The user is allowed to change:
   * Decade